JEngTherm/EngThermBase.jl/docs/src/tt-amounts.md

 ```

 Parameter `𝗽<:Union{Float16, Float32, Float64, BigFloat}` is the precision and `𝘅<:Union{EX,MM}`
 is the exactness.
-Illegal instances include:
+Illegal instances include those of inespecific (abstract) precision and
+exactness parameters:

 ```jldoctest tt_amounts_generic
 julia> __amt{AbstractFloat}